zachdrummond/code-quiz/README.md

 ## Description
 This is an app that creates a timed, multiple-choice quiz about coding.
 Students and Experts alike can test their knowledge on JavaScript fundamentals and share their high score with their peers.

-This app was designed using dynamically updated HTML and CSS powered by JavaScript and Boostrap.
+This app was designed using dynamically updated HTML and CSS powered by JavaScript and Bootstrap.

 ## Design Elements
 ### *JavaScript*